 Early successes – the Green Belt

-In the late 19th and early 20th centuries, thriving industrialisation and booming urban growth were threatening the countryside with uncontrolled development.
+In the late 19th and early 20th centuries, industrialisation and booming urban growth were threatening the countryside with uncontrolled development.

 By the 1920s the loss of countryside to urban sprawl had become a national issue.
 Patrick Abercrombie, a town planner and architect, published a pamphlet called The Preservation of Rural England.
 This promoted development and economic prosperity without destroying valued countryside, which he called ‘the most essential thing which is England’.